Intent can be hidden but entity brings it out in the open

 To clarify further, let’s take the first question

-“What flowers do I buy for birthday?”.
+“What flowers do I buy for a birthday?”.
 On looking at this statement, a human would understand two basic things:

 - The person is interested in buying flowers